 “Our position is very clear.
 Rainforest conservation in REDD+ is results-based financial support for development and conservation of forests.
 It has nothing to do with carbon offsets.
 It is not something to consider at all.”

 Dagsavisen also quotes Nils Hermann Ranum of the Rainforest Foundation Norway.
 Ranum refered to Norway’s good reputation in forestry negotiations, and said that,

 “It was particularly unfortunate that it was Norway who went out and said they want carbon credits from forests.
 To create a carbon market for forests does not make sense.

 “To limit the temperature rise on Earth by 2 degrees, you have to cut emissions from coal, oil and gas and simultaneously stop deforestation.
 Doing forest conservation in a carbon mechanism, will replace reductions of emissions from forest conservation with emissions from fossil fuels.
 It is the last thing world needs now.”

-Full Disclosure: Rainforest Foundation Norway has funded REDD-Monitor.
+Full Disclosure: Rainforest Foundation Norway has funded REDD-Monitor in the past.
 Click here for all of REDD-Monitor’s funding sources.